On the efficiency of pairwise Hamiltonian control to desynchronize the higher-order Kuramoto model: The model

-Finally, node $i$ is controlled by $p_i$ with strength $\mu\ge0$ if $\delta_i=1$ ($=0$ otherwise, namely the node is not directly controlled).
-The control term will be defined hereafter in \cref{eq:control}.
-Note that here, for the sake of simplicity, we restrain higher-order interactions to three-body ones. \Cref{eq:HOKM} without control (i.e., $\mu=0$) is an extension\footnote{Note that the three-body interaction can take two different forms~\cite{leon2025theory,battiston2025collective}: $\sin(\theta_j + \theta_k - 2\theta_i)$, i.e., $(1,1,-2)$ interaction~\cite{namura2026optimal}, and $\sin(2\theta_j - \theta_k - \theta_i)$, i.e., $(2,-1,-1)$ interaction~\cite{namura2026optimal}.
+\Cref{eq:HOKM} without control (i.e., $\mu=0$) is an extension\footnote{Note that the three-body interaction can take two different forms~\cite{leon2025theory,battiston2025collective}: $\sin(\theta_j + \theta_k - 2\theta_i)$, i.e., $(1,1,-2)$ interaction~\cite{namura2026optimal}, and $\sin(2\theta_j - \theta_k - \theta_i)$, i.e., $(2,-1,-1)$ interaction~\cite{namura2026optimal}.
 Full synchronization in both higher-order Kuramoto models behaves in a qualitatively analogous way with respect to the variations of the coupling strengths~\cite{muolo2025when}.
 Here, for sake of simplicity, we only consider on the $(1,1,-2)$ interaction.} of the Kuramoto model~\cite{skardal2019abrupt,zhang2023deeper,leon2025theory}.
 Such models are known to synchronize under certain conditions, and the level of synchronization is typically characterized by the Kuramoto order parameter $R$, defined as

 where $\imath=\sqrt{-1}$ is the imaginary unit.
 The value of $R$ lies in $[0,1]$, with $R=0$ corresponding to a uniform distribution of the phases in $[0,2\pi]$ and $R=1$ to perfect synchronization in which all phases $\theta_i$ are equal.
 Note that the latter is an equilibrium only for systems with identical frequencies $\omega_i=\omega$.
 For distributed frequencies, a state in which $R$ is close to 1 is stable instead; we refer to it as the fully synchronized state.
 Note that the Kuramoto model describes the dynamics of phase oscillators, which may be restrictive for potential applications, given that the phase is not a physical variable, i.e., it cannot be directly measured but needs to be extracted.
 However, this is what makes the Kuramoto model general: in fact, it can be obtained via the phase reduction of coupled limit cycle oscillators~\cite{kuramoto1984chemical,nakao16,pietras2019network,monga2019phase,kuramoto2019concept}, making it a good approximation of many oscillatory systems.